-Although TANF is a partnership between the federal government and states, nine states representing 55 percent of total participants delegate TANF administration, including Maintenance of Effort (MOE) requirements, to counties: California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio and Virginia.
-Montgomery County, Maryland also operates TANF.
+Although TANF is a partnership between the federal government and states, nine states representing 52.5 percent of total participants delegate TANF administration, including Maintenance of Effort (MOE) requirements, to counties: California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio and Virginia.

 TANF represents an important source of flexible funding for a variety of anti-poverty activities benefiting vulnerable county residents, including cash assistance, child care, education, job training and work support programs.
-In FY 2020, states used 22.3 percent of TANF and MOE funds for basic assistance, 9.7 percent for work, education, and training activities and 16.6 percent for child care (including funds transferred to the Child Care Development Fund).
+In FY 2021, states used 22.6 percent of TANF and MOE funds for basic assistance, 7.6 percent for work, education, and training activities and 16.2 percent for child care (including funds transferred to the Child Care Development Fund).
 While states have significant flexibility in using TANF funds, the program does impose certain limitations.
 Families do not qualify for cash assistance under TANF unless states require recipients to participate in narrowly defined "work activities" and a share of a state's participants meet a minimum weekly work threshold of 30 hours.
-There is also a five-year limit for cash assistance to families that include an adult recipient, although states may exceed the time limit for up to 20 percent of their caseloads based on hardship.
+There is also a five-year limit for cash assistance to families that include an adult recipient, although states

-TANF HAS NOT RECEIVED A FULL

-REAUTHORIZATION SINCE 2005 AND

-CONTINUES TO RELY ON SHORT
+TANF HAS NOT RECEIVED A FULL REAUTHORIZATION SINCE 2005 AND CONTINUES TO RELY ON SHORT TERM EXTENSIONS

-TERM EXTENSIONS